vpdb/website/README.md

 Tests are end-to-end using [Protractor](http://www.protractortest.org) through [Codeship](https://codeship.com/) and [BrowserStack](https://www.browserstack.com).

-Test results of the latest CI run can also be seen [here](https://results.vpdb.io/).
+Test results of the latest CI run can be seen [here](https://results.vpdb.io/).
+For more info about how tests and CI are set up, check [this](https://github.com/vpdb/website/tree/master/src/test).

 Running locally you'll need four terminals open.